Luminarts Cultural Foundation Fellowship

 · Please save all recordings and videos in the event we need you to resubmit any of the materials.

-Your career statement should outline what your career objectives are as an artist, how becoming a Luminarts Fellow would help support those objectives, and how you envision your art/career impacting the greater Chicago community.
-Your statement may not exceed 500 words in total.
+Your artist statement should outline what your career objectives are as an artist, how becoming a Luminarts Fellow would help support those objectives, and how you envision your art/career impacting the Chicago region.
+(250-500 words)

 Professional/Educational Reference: